laminas/laminas-diactoros/docs/book/v2/server-request-filters.md

 - `X-Forwarded-Port`: the original port included in the `Host` header value.
 - `X-Forwarded-Proto`: the original URI scheme used to make the request (e.g., "http" or "https").

-`Laminas\Diactoros\ServerRequestFilter\XForwardedHeaderFilter` provides named constructors for choosing whether to never trust proxies, always trust proxies, or choose wich proxies and/or headers to trust in order to modify the URI composed in the request instance to match the original request.
+`Laminas\Diactoros\ServerRequestFilter\XForwardedRequestFilter` provides named constructors for choosing whether to never trust proxies, always trust proxies, or choose wich proxies and/or headers to trust in order to modify the URI composed in the request instance to match the original request.
 These named constructors are:

-- `XForwardedHeaderFilter::trustNone(): void`: when this method is called, the filter will not trust any proxies, and return the request back verbatim.
+- `XForwardedRequestFilter::trustNone(): void`: when this method is called, the filter will not trust any proxies, and return the request back verbatim.
-- `XForwardedHeaderFilter::trustAny(): void`: when this method is called, the filter will trust requests from any origin, and use any of the above headers to modify the URI instance.
+- `XForwardedRequestFilter::trustAny(): void`: when this method is called, the filter will trust requests from any origin, and use any of the above headers to modify the URI instance.
-- `XForwardedHeaderFilterFactory::trustProxies(string|string[] $proxies, string[] $trustedHeaders = XForwardedHeaderFilter::X_FORWARDED_HEADERS): void`: when this method is called, only requests originating from the trusted proxy/ies will be considered, as well as only the headers specified.
+- `XForwardedRequestFilterFactory::trustProxies(string|string[] $proxies, string[] $trustedHeaders = XForwardedRequestFilter::X_FORWARDED_HEADERS): void`: when this method is called, only requests originating from the trusted proxy/ies will be considered, as well as only the headers specified.

 When providing one or more proxies to `trustProxies()`, the values may be exact IP addresses, or subnets specified by [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 Internally, the filter checks the `REMOTE_ADDR` server parameter (as retrieved from `getServerParams()`) and compares it against each proxy listed; the first to match indicates trust.

 #### Constants

-The `XForwardedHeaderFilter` defines the following constants for use in specifying various headers:
+The `XForwardedRequestFilter` defines the following constants for use in specifying various headers:

 - `HEADER_HOST`: corresponds to `X-Forwarded-Host`.
 - `HEADER_PORT`: corresponds to `X-Forwarded-Port`.